-Because the low-level primitives in SLX do not include downtimes or even repetitive Puck generation (scheduled arrivals), all activity on the SLX FEL unfolds as specified by the developer of the SLX model.
-However, if a user is using a model (or a model builder) that contains higher-level primitives defined by a developer, chances are that all kinds of things are going on behind the scenes, hidden from the higher-level user's view.
+Because the SLX kernel functionality does not include downtimes or even repetitive Puck generation (scheduled arrivals), all activity on the SLX FEL unfolds as specified by the developer of the SLX model.
+However, if a user is using a model (or is using a model builder) that contains higher-level primitives defined by a developer, chances are that all kinds of things are going on behind the scenes, hidden from the higher-level user's view.